 The purpose of this unit is two-fold.
 First, to examine the structural arrangements of the organisation of healthcare in Australia.
 Students will develop an understanding of federal-state relations, and the organisation of acute, primary and aged care services.
 The challenges for accountability and transparency in the system will be explored.
 Second, the manifestation of quality and safety in healthcare organisations will be studied.
 Students will investigate governance, safety, quality, and risk management requirements and systems.
-Through examining the organisation of care within and across the healthcare system the interrelationships between organisational and clinical aspects of care will be identified.
-Topics addressed will include the regulation of healthcare, the role of policy and procedures, patient-centred care approaches, and, future challenges for safety and quality.
+Through examining the organisation of care within and across the healthcare system, the interrelationships between organisational and clinical aspects of care will be identified.
+Topics addressed will include the regulation of healthcare, the role of policy and procedures, patient-centred care approaches, and, future challenges for safety and quality including mental health, Aboriginal health, aged care and integrated care.
 Students will have opportunities to hear from experts across Australia and participate in industry case studies and analysis.

 |Unit name||Healthcare Systems, Safety and Quality|

 |Discipline||Australian Institute of Health Service Management|

 |Coordinator||Doctor Maria Agaliotis|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.